kaan36875/OptiMPa/README.md

 ![SHAP Summary Plot](ml_pipeline/example_reports/shap_summary.png)

 ### Local Explanations (API + UI)
 For every single prediction requested, the FastAPI backend computes local Shapley values via a TreeExplainer.
-The interactive React/Next.js frontend maps these contributions in a **bi-directional force-style bar chart**, allowing engineers to inspect exactly which materials (and by how many MPa) boosted or reduced the predicted structural strength.
+The interactive React/Next.js frontend, designed with a sleek, minimalist dark-mode aesthetic, maps these contributions in a **bi-directional force-style bar chart**, allowing engineers to inspect exactly which materials (and by how many MPa) boosted or reduced the predicted structural strength.

 ---